shopware/docs/guides/plugins/plugins/checkout/document/README.md

 # Document

-Document as a plugin in Shopware refer to the essential capabilities related to generating and managing documents within the e-commerce platform.
+Document as a plugin in Shopware refers to the essential capabilities of generating and managing documents within the e-commerce platform.
 These functions are typically part of the core Shopware system but can be extended or customized using plugins.